mhornstein/DK-NLP/frontend/README.md

 This is the frontend component of the Angular-based Part of Speech (POS) and Named Entity Recognition (NER) tagging application.
 This README provides essential information for setting up, running, testing, and maintaining this Angular app.

+The commands attached should be run in the `forntend` directory path of the project.

 ## Prerequisites

 This application was developed using Node.js version 18.16.0.